Undergraduate Satisfactory Academic Progress Policy

 If the appeal is granted, students are placed on SAP Probation and have one trimester to meet all SAP standards or to satisfy specific academic plan requirements set for the probation period.

-Termination of Financial Aid: Financial aid is terminated for students who fail to satisfy the SAP probation requirements.
+Termination of Financial Aid: Financial aid is terminated for students who are dismissed from their program or fail to satisfy the SAP probation requirements.

 Regaining Financial Aid Eligibility: Students who lost their eligibility to receive financial aid may have it reinstated by meeting the academic and financial aid SAP standards.
 The financial aid will be reinstated for future terms only.